dontv3x/Carbon/README.md

-I was majoring c++, Currently using c#, and decided to task myself, so i decided to challenge myself and make a terminal, type help.
+I was majoring c++, Currently using java, and decided to task myself, so i decided to challenge myself and make a terminal, type help.